 This persistence cache can help you reduce startup latency.
 For instance, on one machine with hundreds of source repositories, such a cache shaves half a second at the startup of every #!/usr/bin/cl script using SBCL, more on other implementations; this makes a notable difference as to their subjective interactivity and usability.
 The speedup will only happen if the implementation-provided ASDF is recent enough (3.1.3.7 or later); it is not enough for a recent ASDF upgrade to be present, since the upgrade will itself be found but after the old version has scanned the directories without heeding such a cache.
-To upgrade the implementation-provided ASDF, use our script tools/install-asdf.lisp.
+To upgrade the implementation-provided ASDF, see Section 3.4 [Replacing your implementation's ASDF], page 4.